Nerwyn/android-tv-card/README.md

 # YAML Examples

 While all configuration can now be done through the user interface, these YAML examples can provide some insight on layout basics.
-For more advanced and user provided examples see the [examples file](https://github.com/Nerwyn/android-tv-card/blob/main/EXAMPLES.md)

 ## Example 1